Hierarchical Sliced Wasserstein Distance: Hierarchical Sliced Wasserstein distance

 \textbf{Implementation of HSW on discrete measures: } The slicing process of HSW contains $H$ matrices of size $d \times k$ in the first level and a matrix of size $k \times L$ in the second level.
 The projected measures are obtained by carrying out matrix multiplication between the support matrices with the projection matrices in the two layers in turn.
 When $H=1$, we observe the composition of projection matrices in the two layers as a two-layer neural network with linear activation.
 However, the weights of the neural network have a constraint (spherical constraint) and are sampled instead of being optimized.
 In the paper, since we focus on the efficiency of the estimation, we consider only settings where $H=1$.
 A visualization of the process when $H=1$ is given in Figure~\ref{fig:hsw}.

 \textbf{Beyond single hierarchy with standard Radon transform:} In HRT, PRT is applied on the arguments $(t_1,\ldots,t_k)$.
 By applying many PRTs on subsets of arguments e.g., $(t_1,t_2),\ldots,(t_{k-1},t_k)$ and then applying PRT again on the arguments of the output function, we derive a more hierarchical version of HRT.
 Similarly, we could also apply ORT on the arguments multiple times to make the transform hierarchical.
 Despite the hierarchy, Hierarchical Sliced Wasserstein distance still uses linear projections.
-By changing from Radon Transform variants to Generalized Radon Transform~\cite{beylkin1984inversion} variants, we easily extend Hierarchical Radon Transform to Hierarchical Generalized Radon Transform (HGRT).
+By changing from Radon Transform variants to Generalized Radon Transform~\citep{beylkin1984inversion} variants, we easily extend Hierarchical Radon Transform to Hierarchical Generalized Radon Transform (HGRT).
 Furthermore, we derive the Hierarchical Generalized Sliced Wasserstein (HGSW) distance.
-Since HGSW has more than one non-linear transform layer, it has the provision of using a more complex non-linear transform than the conventional Generalized sliced Wasserstein (GSW)~\cite{kolouri2019generalized}.
-Compared to the neural network defining function of GRT~\cite{kolouri2019generalized}, HGSW preserves the metricity, i.e., HGSW satisfies the identity property due to the injectivity of HGRT.
-Since the defining functions in~\cite{kolouri2019generalized} e.g., circular functions and homogeneous polynomials with an odd degree are not scalable in high-dimension, we defer the investigation of HGSW and finding a more scalable function for future work.
+Since HGSW has more than one non-linear transform layer, it has the provision of using a more complex non-linear transform than the conventional Generalized sliced Wasserstein (GSW)~\citep{kolouri2019generalized}.
+Compared to the neural network defining function of GRT~\citep{kolouri2019generalized}, HGSW preserves the metricity, i.e., HGSW satisfies the identity property due to the injectivity of HGRT with defining functions that satisfy constraints H1-H4 in~\citep{kolouri2019generalized}.
+Since the current set defining functions e.g., circular functions and homogeneous polynomials with an odd degree are not scalable in high-dimension, we defer the investigation of HGSW and finding a more scalable function for future work.

 \textbf{Distributions of final projecting directions in HRT:} We recall that the final projecting directions of HSW are $\psi_1^\top \Theta,\ldots,\psi_L^\top \Theta$, where $\Theta=(\theta_{1:k})$, $\theta_{1:k} \sim \mathcal{U}(\mathbb{S}^{d-1})$, and $\psi_1 \ldots, \psi_L \sim \mathcal{U}(\mathbb{S}^{k-1})$.
 It is clear that the final projecting directions are distributed uniformly from the manifold $\mathcal{S}:=\{x \in \mathbb{R}^{d-1} \mid x = \sum_{i=1}^k \psi_i^\top \theta_i, (\psi_1,\ldots,\psi_k) \in \mathbb{S}^{k-1},\theta_i \in \mathbb{S}^{d-1}, \forall i=1,\ldots,k \}$.
 Therefore, HSW can be considered as the sliced Wasserstein with the projecting directions on a special manifold.
 This is different from the conventional unit hyper-sphere.
 To our knowledge, the manifold $\mathcal{S}$ has not been explored sufficiently in previous works, which may be a potential direction of future research.